hilbix/tino/howto/minica.md

 > This is my recommendation, not a clarification.
 I am not liable if things break!

 - For development
-- In your backend which is not exposed to the public.
+- In your middleware which is not exposed to the public.
   - That can mean you have some open port which is exposed to the public but secured with some SSL using MiniCA.

 ## When not MiniCA?